ebreban/WorldCombatGame/README.md

 ### Software Lead - Zane Benjamin-Herchanik

 Worked as integration specialist by helping organize the code for the main game into the proper MVC format, which allowed all portions of the code to be run from a single file.
 Ensured that the team was fully adhering to all specifications in the project description.
-He worked with the back end in writing the code for the Controller().
+He worked with the front end in writing the code for the Controller().
 Also learned to use the markdown language to write the proposal.

 ### Front End Specialist - Cole Cipp